haensl/js-profiler/README.md

 ### [v2.3.0](https://github.com/haensl/js-profiler/releases/tag/v2.3.0): A new contributor and a new profile: [shallow array copying.](#array-copy)<a name="new-in-v2.3.0"></a>

 We are happy to welcome [Josh Howe](https://github.com/joshtch) as a contributor to JS-Profiler!
-He added a [new profile comparing ways to shallow copy arrays](#array-copy)!
-Big thank you!
+He added a [new profile comparing ways to shallow copy arrays](#array-copy).

+##### Big thank you and shout out to [Josh Howe](https://github.com/joshtch)!

+Due to updated dependencies, JS-Profiler now requires a minimum Node.js version of 10.12.0.

 ### [v2.2.0](https://github.com/haensl/js-profiler/releases/tag/v2.2.0): Migrate to [Node.js Performance Hooks](https://nodejs.org/dist/latest-v12.x/docs/api/perf_hooks.html)<a name="new-in-v2.2.0"></a>